Thursday, November 15, 2018

 My wife had called my oldest son in Dallas, Texas area where he works as an ER Nurse at a hospital in Plano, TX.
 "Your son is making arrangements to fly out from Dallas to Seattle, rent a car and drive from the airport to Port Angeles, WA then hop on a bus to the hospital.
 He will be there late tomorrow afternoon to drive you and the RV back home."

 Over the next several days, my wife and family became my strength and sole support.
-At that moment, however, for the first time in my adult life, after years of responding to emergencies of others, I felt all the panic start to fade away and I burst into tears for a few transitional and eye opening moments.
+At that moment, however, for the first time in my adult life, after years of responding to emergencies of others, I felt all the panic start to fade away and my eyes started to tear up for a few transitional and eye-opening moments.
 Laying there so far away from home, alone, injured and awaiting surgery, I realized that amidst the pain and worry, that I was both the luckiest man in the world and the world's proudest father.

 And that Forks, WA rocks!!